siyeon9302/ITE-web-systems/week9/README.md

 I was really focused on today's class because we learned many things, especially about php and MySQL!
 It was my first time to make database table, so it was interesting.

 ##### 11.14

+I struggled with the error so much, but I am happy that I found what was the problem and solve it.
+I think I should study more about these field.